How to File a Police Report in Las Vegas

 How can I file a police report online?

 To file a police report online, Las Vegas Metro provides an online form you can complete on a computer, tablet, or smartphone.
-They have an intake form that asks you a series of yes-no questions in order to make sure that you’re filing your report in the right place.
+They have an intake form asking you a series of yes-no questions to ensure you’re filing your report correctly.
 Then you can access the Citizen Online Reporting System and make your statement.

-If the car crash occurred in The City of Henderson just east of Las Vegas, you’ll need to file your police report through the city’s website.
+If the car crash occurred in Henderson, just east of Las Vegas, you must file your police report through the city’s website.
 You can find their online police reporting portal and follow the prompts to complete the report.

 Likewise, you’ll need to visit the North Las Vegas city website to complete an online police report.
 Have all the necessary information ready to go before you begin to file a report online.